-Once I’d completed the survey, I had to complete a professional profile that included general information about my employment.
-After that, I was able to select free magazine subscriptions.
+Once I’d completed the survey, I was able to select free magazine subscriptions.

 I selected a few traditional magazine subscriptions that were available for free.
 They began showing up within a month.
-It’s been over a year now, and I’m still regularly getting Marie Claire and Woman’s Day in the mail.
+For the next two years, I regularly received the free magazines in the mail.

 Note that you’ll want to select magazines that are available for reward points only.
 If there’s any price on the magazine in addition to the rewards balance, the total will show up during checkout.
 If not, you’ll just need to enter your shipping information and click submit.

 You can earn more points through available surveys and redeem them for more free magazines or to renew the free subscriptions you already have.

 Your local libraries and bookstores may be willing to give you old copies of magazines for free before they’re recycled.
 If you need magazines in bulk for education or crafting purposes, or if you’re not worried about having the latest copy, this can be an especially great option for you.